Main focus

-This guide explains how to configure DataWedge to integrate barcode scanning functionality with your Mobile Inventory application.
-DataWedge allows you to customize scanner behavior and data transmission methods.
+This guide explains how to configure DataWedge so barcode scanning works correctly with Mobile Inventory.
+DataWedge lets you control scanner behavior and the method used to send barcode data.

-Launch the DataWedge application on your Zebra device.
-Create a new profile to define how the scanner should behave when used within the Mobile Inventory app context.
-This profile will contain all the specific settings for barcode scanning integration.
+Open the DataWedge app on your Zebra device.
+Create a new profile that defines how the scanner should behave inside Mobile Inventory.
+This profile stores the settings used for barcode scanning in the app.

 DataWedge profile creation screen

-In the Associated Applications section, you need to specify which app should use this DataWedge profile.
-Select the Mobile Inventory package name: ro.bino.inventory.*
+In Associated Applications, specify which app should use this DataWedge profile.
+Select the Mobile Inventory package name: ro.bino.inventory.*.

 Associated applications configuration